 Virginia's top producing industry is agriculture and food processing, and it is the most diverse in the nation.
 Virginia top agricultural products are Chicken for meat production and eggs, cattle, soybeans, leaf tobacco and dairy products.
 Chickens bred for meat production, are Virginia's top-grossing agricultural product.
 They accounted for $935 million of the approximately $70 billion that agriculture contributed to the state's economy last year.

 As a great deal of Virginia has water rich in calcium (the primary source of water hardness), many farms and food processing plants experience issues related to scale buildup in their processing equipment, due to large quantities of water flow every day.
-Also, there is a greater need for waste and chemical control which may lead many farmers to look for eco-friendly solutions that can provide quality protection at a cheaper cost.

 Fixing your water quality issues in the state of Virginia will depend on your specific water source.
 It is best to test your potable water supply in order to get a better understanding of your water quality.
 Testing is relatively cheap.
 The test results will allow you to understand if your potable water has issues that need to be addressed.
 Common solutions to water contamination problems may include a water filtration system, a reverse osmosis system or other whole home water treatment solutions.